Skip to main content

 Here's where we cross the bridge from the Developer Subscription for Teams into “production” Red Hat Enterprise Linux subscriptions.
 Let's say our organization uses a combination of continuous integration/continuous delivery (CI/CD) pipelines and Red Hat Ansible Automation Platform to deploy our applications in production from our code repository.
 The two are closely integrated to perform the steps we identified during testing in our pre-prod environment.

-Our Red Hat Ansible Automation Platform subscriptions would cover the automation piece of the push-to-production story, and production.
-Red Hat Enterprise Linux subscriptions would cover the systems running our code repository and CI/CD pipelines, because our production code is flowing through them.
-Like the Developer Subscription for Teams, most production Red Hat Enterprise Linux subscriptions are cloud-eligible, meaning that these systems can run on-premise or off, and in the case of the CI/CD pipelines, can be spun up in a cloud on-demand to support our deployment activities.
+Our Red Hat Ansible Automation Platform subscriptions cover the automation piece of the push-to-production story, and production.
+Red Hat Enterprise Linux subscriptions cover the systems running our code repository and CI/CD pipelines because our production code flows through them.
+Like the Developer Subscription for Teams, most production Red Hat Enterprise Linux subscriptions are cloud-eligible, meaning that these systems can run on-premise or off, and in the case of the CI/CD pipelines, can be spun up in a cloud on demand to support our deployment activities.

 Monitor